Western Hills Group

-The Western Hills Group was a faction of the Chinese Nationalist Party, or KMT, active in the 1920s.
+The Western Hills Group (西山會議派 (xīshān huìyì pài, hsi1shan1 hui4i4 pʻai4)) or Western Hills Conference was a right-wing conservative faction of the Chinese Nationalist Party, or KMT, active in the 1920s.
 The faction was formed at a meeting of KMT leaders opposed to communist influence held at Biyun Temple in the Western Hills district of Beijing in November 1925.
 About half the KMT leadership attended the meeting.
 The group included Lin Sen, Ju Zheng, Zou Lu, and Xie Chi.
-In the three-way struggle for party leadership that followed the death of Sun Yat-sen, the group supported Hu Hanmin against leftist Wang Jingwei and centrist Chiang Kai-shek.
-Hu was Sun's intended successor, but he did not identify with the group.
+In the three-way struggle for party leadership that followed the death of Sun Yat-sen, the group supported Hu Hanmin against leftist Wang Jingwei ("Reorganization Group") and centrist Chiang Kai-shek.

+Political position

+The Western Hills Group is often labeled "extreme right-wing" or "far-right".
+The group followed Hu Hanmin and Dai Jitao Thought, and opposed communism, Wang Jingwei and Chiang Kai-shek Thought.

+Unlike the Christian Sun Yat-sen, the Western Hills group had a prominent Buddhist character.
+The initial intention of the Western Hills Group was not political, but only to visit the Biyun Temple, where the coffin of Sun Yat-sen was situated, to recite Buddhist sutras and pray for Buddha's return.
+Most of the main attendees of the Western Hills Group were Buddhist and Taoist priests with profound Buddhist education, including Lin Sen, Juzheng, Zou Lu, Ye Chucheng, Zhang Ji, Dai Jitao, Xie Zhi, Qin Zhen, Shen Dingyi, Mao Zuquan, Zhang Ziben, Fu Rulin, Shi Ying, and Shi Qingyang, among others, and there were 14 of them.